Raamzeez/twitch_videos/README.md

 4. Run the server - `go main.go`
 5. Access the API Endpoint
    >1.
 Go to your web browser and type `http://localhost:8080/user/{TWITCH_USERNAME_HERE}`
    >2.
 Use an application such as Postman and access the API Endpoint.
-Make sure to set appropriate OAuth fields